Ceasar/Encyclopedia/README.rst

 **Encyclopedia** is a set of tools designed for lifetime `personal information management`_; with active usage, it is intended to greatly speed up information retrieval.
-To do so, scholar provides tools for building a personal encyclopedia with hyperlink support.
+To do so, Encyclopedia provides tools for building a personal encyclopedia with hyperlink support.

 Benefits
 ================================================================================

 - Save time by eliminating redundancy

-  Writing structured notes enables you to recall what was important about books or interests without needing to reread the sources of information that led you to them.
-Since sources tend to be redundant with each other, this potentially saves large amounts of time.
-Hyperlinks let you eliminate more redundancy by eliminating it entirely from your notes.
+  Documents on the same subject tend to be mostly redundant.
+By writing hyper-linked notes, you can eliminate this redundancy so that future queries get straight to the point.

 - Refine your understanding on everything you know

-  Defining and relating terms reveals areas of your knowledge that are defined vaguely.
-By writing about a topic, you'll force yourself to understand it precisely, enabling you to better explain the topic to others and ask precise questions about what you don't understand.
+  Reveals areas of your knowledge that are defined vaguely by writing about them.
+Encoding ideas forces you to understand them precisely, enabling you to better explain the topic to others and ask precise questions about what you don't understand.

 Features
 ================================================================================